 We work with our clients to enable messaging in almost every aspect of our events.
-Direct messaging, alumni chats, chat rooms by topic, questions to presenters, one-on-one video conferencing with exhibitors, the engagement is almost endless.
+Direct messaging, alumni chats, chat rooms by topic, questions to presenters, one-on-one video conferencing with exhibitors – the engagement is almost endless.
 With these capabilities, attendees are always engaged and can leave the virtual event with new connections, just like an in-person event.

 Outside of communication, we like to find ways to make a virtual event more fun for attendees.
 Our favorite way to make an event more engaging is to add a dash of competition.
-Incentivise engagement with a chance to win a prize or create a scoreboard that allows attendees to see top participants.
+Incentivize engagement with a chance to win a prize or create a scoreboard that allows attendees to see top participants.

-Sometimes, clients want to get creative and turn engagement into a game or virtual scavenger hunt.
+Sometimes clients want to get creative and turn engagement into a game or virtual scavenger hunt.
 These added elements make a virtual event stand out from the rest and leave lasting impressions on the attendees.
 Consider ways to make your event more fun and encourage engagement, even if it is through a screen.

-When transitioning from an in-person to a virtual event, technical difficulties are easily overlooked.
+When transitioning from an in-person event to a virtual event, technical difficulties are easily overlooked.
 Our biggest piece of advice is to not assume anything about your attendees’ digital skills.
 Before an event, we try to predict the most likely malfunctions and create a game plan to troubleshoot those problems.